 Nature and forest walks

-Most of the nature walks happen through the forests, Kaniyo Pabidi and Rabongo forest where you have opportunities of watching the primates such as Chimpanzee, black-and-white colobus monkeys, red-tailed monkey, and numerous bird life.
+Most of the nature walks happen through the forests, Kaniyo Pabidi and Rabongo forest where you have opportunities of watching the primates such as Chimpanzees, black-and-white colobus monkeys, red-tailed monkey, and numerous bird life.

 The Hike up the top of Murchison falls is another exciting walk that everyone should take.
 Once on the boat trip from Paraa toward the ‘Devils cauldron’, stop a few meters from the bottom of the falls and take hike through the vegetation to experience the top the falls.
 The hike is fulfilling as you watch the waters of the Nile be squeezed through a 7m gorge.
 This hike takes any thing between 45 minutes to 1.5 hours depending on the interests of the people and their speed at hiking.

 Community walks and Cultural experiences